cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages enable the long-living masternode quorum (LLMQ) features built in to Dash.
+The following network messages enable the long-living masternode quorum (LLMQ) features built in to Lifetioncoin.

 {% endautocrossref %}